 The Bottom Line on Exercise

 The bottom line… encourage your dog to keep moving.
-Movement could be as simple as a walk next to the house… or a short hike if your dog is still up to it.
+The movement could be as simple as a walk next to the house… or a short hike if your dog is still up to it.
 The fresh air, the sunshine, and the movement are all generally good for your dog with cancer.
 And, if she enjoys playdates, that’s an added bonus.

 Amber L. Drake has been working with dogs for over 10 years.
 Throughout this time, she has served as a Canine Behaviorist and Canine Nutritionist working with dogs throughout the United States.
 She has worked with private clients, rescue organizations, shelter organizations and corporations.
 She has also been an Adjunct Instructor of Biology at a local community college teaching Animal Sciences for the past seven years and Kaplan University for the past two years.